List of Bungo Stray Dogs characters: Ōgai Mori

 Named after Ōgai Mori.
-The leader of Port Mafia, and the secondary antagonist of the series.
+The leader of Port Mafia, and secondary antagonist/occasional ally of the series.
 Despite being a mafia boss, he acts like a gentleman, being polite to allies and enemies alike.
+Mori often puts of the front of a whimsy, somewhat forgetful and clumsy ex-surgeon when blending among people.
+He is also noted to have immense amount of bloodthirst, to the point he can physically paralyze other people just by exterting his killing intent, which, according to Fukuzawa, is so palpable one can smell it from across a room.
 As a former doctor, he can be very dangerous in a fight, and is ruthlessly pragmatic and mathematical in his reasoning, frequently quoting logicians and statisticians.
-His ability, Vita Sexualis (ヰタ・セクスアリス, Wita black), allows him to configure Elise's actions and mood, enabling her to act as a distraction or to protect him with superhuman feats such as flight or extreme speed.
-Mori is also Fukuzawa's former partner.
+His ability, Vita Sexualis (ヰタ・セクスアリス, Wita Sekusuarisu), allows him to summon Elise, and configure her actions, appearance and mood, enabling her to act as a distraction, fight alongside him, or protect him from harm.